AnalystChidinma/setting-up-snowflake-account/README.md

 # setting-up-snowflake-account
-setting up a snowflake account for my team
+writing sql script to set up a snowflake account for my team